It’s a question that gets asked time-and-time again, why is blue cheese mold safe to eat?

 No, blue cheese mold won’t make you sick and it is perfectly safe for human consumption.

-In fact, blue cheese, much like many other cheeses, deliberately uses mold in order to give it its distinctive taste and texture.
+Blue cheese, much like many other cheeses, deliberately uses mold to give it its distinctive taste and texture.

 The mold spores come into contact with blue cheese, either naturally or in a controlled manner.